A friend in need is a friend indeed

 2. A friend, (when you are) in need, is someone who is prepared to act to show it ('in deed')

-4. A friend, (who is) in need, is someone who is prepared to act to show it ('in deed')
+4. A friend, (who is) in need, is someone who is p'in deed') prepared to act to show their frienship and so obtain your help.

 The original meaning can be resolved to some degree by the documentary evidence - see below.
 Nevertheless, although most people have no doubt that No.1 is correct.
 There is no unambiguous right or wrong here and this is a phrase the meaning of which we probably infer from the context in which we first hear it.